Authority Cited: Temple

 - Upon the excesses of Grief; affection; agreeable; at; bear; comparative; entertainment;

-- An Essay upon the Cure of the Gout by moxa; anger; apprehend; attribute; bend; company; confine (added in the 1773 Dict.); dislike; turn; tutelar; weakness;
+- An Essay upon the Cure of the Gout by moxa; anger; apprehend; attribute; bend; company; confine; dislike; turn; tutelar; weakness;

-- Upon Ancient and Modern Learning; agent; approach; ascendant; barbarousness; care; clear; come; concur; favour (added in the 1773 Dict.); fineness (added in the 1773 Dict.);
+- Upon Ancient and Modern Learning; agent; approach; ascendant; barbarousness; care; clear; come; concur; favour; fineness;

 - Upon the Gardens of Epicurus; bastard; bud; carelessness;